AP automation: Definition, how it works, and key benefits

 AP automation vs. ERP systems

-Readers often confuse these two, but they solve different problems.
+These two solve different problems.
 ERPs handle general accounting, financial consolidation, and broad business operations.
 AP automation specializes in the invoice-to-pay process, with deeper functionality for invoice capture, matching, approval workflows, and payment execution.

 Most ERPs include a basic AP module, but it usually lacks the AI-powered capture, exception handling, and workflow flexibility that dedicated AP platforms provide.
-If your team still does manual data entry, chases approvals through email, or struggles with three-way matching inside your ERP, you likely need a dedicated solution.
+If your team still does manual data entry, chases approvals through email, or struggles with 3-way matching inside your ERP, you likely need a dedicated solution.

 The good news: you don't have to choose.
 Modern AP automation platforms integrate with ERPs rather than replacing them.
 Invoices get captured and processed in your AP tool, then sync automatically to your ERP for accounting, reporting, and consolidation.